CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ```

 ####Iterating through a map
-When iterating through a list, the `for` key is mapped to a iteration variables for the key and value followed by `in` followed by a map or an expression that evaluates to a map.
+When iterating through a map, the `for` key is mapped to iteration variables for the key and value followed by `in` followed by a map or an expression that evaluates to a map.

 **Example - loop that iterates through the values returned from an expression**